SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  WorkflowRunFilesInitialPopulationPlugin
+net.sourceforge.seqware.pipeline.plugins.WorkflowRunFilesInitialPopulationPlugin
-net.sourceforge.seqware.pipeline.plugins.WorkflowRunFilesInitialPopulationPluginThis plugin does the initial population of workflow run files in order to track input files.
+This plugin does the initial population of workflow run files in order to track input files.

 | Command-line option | Description |
 |--------------------|--------------|